 “My Father’s house has many rooms.” – John 14:2a NIV

-Paging through my prayer journal recently, I came across an email I sent to my writing buddies following a time of discouragement.
+I was paging through my prayer journal when I came across an email I sent to my writing buddies following a time of discouragement.

 “For a while I thought everything seemed to be drying up,” I’d written.
 “I was wrong.
 God told me this is but a season, to savor the quietness, the solitude, the unhurried pace of life because it will not always be so.
 Life will get hectic (another season), and I will long for this quiet time of peace.
 I am to fortify my spirit by spending time with Him, in His Word, in prayer, in feeding my heart, mind, and soul.

 “I am not in the wilderness.
 I am not in the recovery room.
 I am not in the waiting room.
 I’m in the preparation room.”